Induced subgraphs of graphs with large chromatic number. VII. Gy\'arf\'as' complementation conjecture: -minor vertices

 Let $v$ be a $C$-minor vertex, and choose a minimal path of $C$ of length at most two containing all neighbours of $v$ in $C$.
 This path might have length zero, one or two, and we call this length the {\em type} of $v$.
 We need the following lemma (its proof is trivial since all vertices of $K$ have degree at most $2|I|$): \begin{thm} Let $I\subseteq \{1\l n\}$, and let $K$ be a graph with vertex set $\{1\l n\}$, such that for all $i,j\in \{1\l n\}$ with $i<j$, if $i,j$ are adjacent in $K$ then either $j-i\in I$ or $i+n-j \in I$.
 Then $\chi(K)\le 2|I|+1$. \end{thm} We deduce

 \begin{thm} Let $G$ be a graph such that for every vertex, its set of neighbours has chromatic number at most $\tau$, and let $C$ be a shortest odd hole in $G$.
 The set of $C$-minor vertices of type zero induces a subgraph with chromatic number at most $5\tau$. \end{thm} \Proof Let $C$ have vertices $c_1\l c_{n}$ in order; and let $X_i$ be the set of all $C$-minor vertices of type zero that are adjacent to $c_i$, for $1\le i\le n$.
 It follows that $\chi(X_i)\le \tau$ for $1\le i\le n$.
-Let $1\le i<j\le n$, and suppose that $u\in X_i$ is adjacent in $G$ to $v\in X_j$.
+Let $1\le i<j\le n$, and suppose that $u\in X_i$ is adjacent in $G$ to $v\in X_j$, and $c_i,c_j$ are not adjacent.
 One of the paths of $C$ between $c_i,c_j$ has even length, and its union with the path $c_i\d u\d v\d c_j$ is an induced odd hole $C'$; and since $C$ is an odd hole of minimum length, $C'$ has length at least that of $C$.
-Consequently the odd path of $C$ between $c_i,c_j$ has length at most three; and so either $j-i=1$, or $j-i=3$, or $i+n-j=1$, or $i+n-j=3$.
+Consequently the odd path of $C$ between $c_i,c_j$ has length three (if $c_i,c_j$ are not adjacent) or one; and so either $j-i=1$, or $j-i=3$, or $i+n-j=1$, or $i+n-j=3$.
 Since this holds for all $i,j$, \ref{cyclo} (with $I=\{1,3\}$) implies that the union of the sets $X_i$ has chromatic number at most $5\tau$.
 This proves \ref{type0}.~\bbox

 \begin{thm} Let $G$ be a graph such that for every vertex, its set of neighbours has chromatic number at most $\tau$, and let $C$ be a shortest odd hole in $G$.
 The set of $C$-minor vertices of type one induces a subgraph with chromatic number at most $5\tau$. \end{thm} \Proof Let $C$ have vertices $c_1\l c_{n}$ in order; and let $X_i$ be the set of all $C$-minor vertices of type one that are adjacent to $c_i, c_{i+1}$, for $1\le i\le n$, where $c_{n+1}$ means $c_1$.
 It follows that $\chi(X_i)\le \tau$ for $1\le i\le n$.
 Let $1\le i<j\le n$, and suppose that $u\in X_i$ is adjacent in $G$ to $v\in X_j$.
 Let $P$ be the path with vertices $c_{i+1}\cc c_j$, and let $Q$ be the path with vertices $c_{j+1}\cc c_n\d c_1\cc c_i$.
 One of $P,Q$ has odd length and one is even.
 If $Q$ is odd then the union of $P$ with the path $c_{i+1}\d u\d v\d c_{j}$ is an induced odd cycle $C'$.
 Thus either $C'$ has length three or it has length at least that of $C$.
 In the first case $j-i=1$, and in the second $Q$ has length one, that is, $i+n-j=2$.
 Similarly if $P$ is odd then either $j-i=2$ or $i+n-j=1$.
 By \ref{cyclo} (with $I=\{1,2\}$) the result follows.~\bbox